NET WORTH: $1 billion, estimated

 FUNDING AREAS: Education, Environment, Policy, Gun Control, Seattle Community

-OVERVIEW: Nick Hanauer and his wife Leslie move their philanthropy through the Nick and Leslie Hanauer Family Foundation, which focuses on public education and the environment, among other areas, both locally in Seattle and on a national level.
-It also focuses on policy and efforts to stop gun violence.
-In a recent tax year, it gave around $2.5 million in grants.
-The couple recently signed the Giving Pledge.
+OVERVIEW: Nick Hanauer and his wife Leslie do their grantmaking through the Nick and Leslie Hanauer Family Foundation, which prioritizes education, the environment, and public policy, among other issues, both locally in Seattle and on a national level.
+The couple are part of the Giving Pledge.

 BACKGROUND: Nick Hanauer studied philosophy at University of Washington.
 After graduating, he worked for his family’s feather bedding company, Pacific Coast Feather, before going into the technology industry.
 Hanauer has managed, founded or financed over 35 companies.
 He was the first non-family investor in Amazon.com, and founded aQuantive, purchased by Microsoft in 2007 for $6.4 billion.
-He's also a cofounder and partner of Second Avenue Partners, a venture capital firm in Seattle, where he lives.
+He is also a co-founder of Second Avenue Partners, a venture capital firm in Seattle.

 EDUCATION: Last decade, Hanauer co-founded the League of Education Voters, an organization that works on behalf of students “to support an education system that provides all students an equal opportunity for success from cradle to career."
-The couple, through their foundation, has supported outfits such as Code.org, a nonprofit that aims to "encourage people, particularly school students in the United States, to learn computer science."
-Other grants have gone to Epiphany School in Seattle, League of Education Voters, Seattle Academy (which received a grant of over $1 million in the most recent tax records available), and Year Up Puget Sound.
+The couple, through their foundation, has supported organizations such as Code.org, a nonprofit that seeks to "encourage people, particularly school students in the United States, to learn computer science."
+Other grantees include Epiphany School in Seattle, League of Education Voters, Seattle Academy, and Year Up Puget Sound.
 The couple were primary donors and driving forces behind the launch of University of Arizona's Mt.
 Lemmon SkyCenter.
 Hanauer supports his alma mater University of Washington, as well.

-ENVIRONMENT: Hanauer is interested in the environment.
-The couple's foundation has supported outfits such as Conservation International, Forterra, and the Bullitt Foundation, which funds environmental organizations in the west.
+ENVIRONMENT: The Hanauers are interested in the environment.
+The couple's foundation has supported organizationss such as Conservation International, Forterra and the Bullitt Foundation, which funds environmental organizations in the west.
 The couple has also supported Climate Solutions, a Northwest-based clean energy economy nonprofit.

-POLICY: In the wake of Sandy Hook, Hanauer co-founded the Washington Alliance for Gun Responsibility, whose mission is to "put forward and support commonsense solutions to reduce gun violence."
-The outfit was the primary backer for Initiative 594, which expands state background check laws to all gun purchases.
+GUNS: In the wake of the Sandy Hook shooting, Hanauer co-founded the Washington Alliance for Gun Responsibility, whose mission is to "put forward and support commonsense solutions to reduce gun violence."
+The organization was the primary backer for Initiative 594, which expands state background check laws to all gun purchases.
 Hanauer donated over $1 million to the campaign.
-The couple were major donors to a successful gun buyback effort in Seattle.
+The couple were also major donors to a successful gun buyback effort in Seattle.

 The Nick and Leslie Hanauer Family Foundation does not provide a clear avenue for getting in touch with the couple but below is an address